andrewferlitsch/Gap/docs/specs/vision_spec.md

 ###### Usage

 When specified with no parameters, an empty `Image` object is created.
 The `Image` object may then be used to subsequent load previously stored preprocessed machine learning ready data (see `load()`).

-Otherwise, both image and label parameters must be specified.
-The label parameter corresponds to the label of the image.
-The image specified by the image option will be preprocessed according to the optional parameters and configuration settings.
+Otherwise, both `image` and `label` parameters must be specified.
+The `label` parameter corresponds to the label of the image.
+The image specified by the `image` parameter will be preprocessed according to the optional parameters and configuration settings.
 By default, the image will be preprocessed as follows:

 1. Decompressed into raw pixel data.
 2. Converted to RGB, if not already.